Gilligan's Island: Theme song

 One version was used for the first season and another for the second and third seasons.
 In the original song, the Professor and Mary Ann, originally considered "second-billed co-stars", were referred to as "the rest".
 However, with the growing popularity of those characters, their names were inserted into the lyrics in the second season.
 The Gilligan theme song underwent this one major change because star Bob Denver personally asked studio executives to add Johnson and Wells to the song.
 When the studio at first refused, saying it would be too expensive to reshoot, Denver insisted, even going so far as to state that if Johnson and Wells were not included, he wanted his name out of the song as well.
-The studio caved, and "the Professor and Mary Ann" were added.
+The studio caved, and "the Professor and Mary Ann" were added and replaced the words "and the rest are" in the last line of the lyrics above.
 The theme song in the original pilot did not even mention the character Ginger, with the last two mentioned by name being "the Millionaire and Mrs. Millionaire" followed by "...and the other tourists".

-The show also featured a separate theme song for the end credits using the same melody:
+The show also featured a separate theme song for the end credits using the same melody, but with a slightly faster tempo: